Last Updated on May 19, 2021 by Sagar

 A multi-core processor is a CPU with the core logic of two or more processors on the same single physical processor chip, each with its own cache.
 This is equivalent to two microprocessors in one single unit.
 So Dual-core, Quad-Core, Hexa-core, Octa-core, etc are the multi-core processors.
 The multi-core processor can perform multiple tasks at the same time and increase the overall performance of co-processing console programs

 For day-to-day apps, multi-core performance is more useful.
 However you do not need a multi-core processor to run multiple applications, even multitasking can be served by single-core processors.
 But power consumption is more in single-cores as compared to multi-core processors.
 It will use its entire high frequency to provide the desired output.
 Ultimately your laptop has to sacrifice much of its power to run the processor.

-For nowadays you definitely need a multi-core based processor.
+Nowadays you definitely need a multi-core-based processor.
 As applications are getting more flexible and advanced, this requires much more power and battery optimization for the smooth running of the CPU

-Quad-Core vs Dual-core: Which is better?
+Quad-Core vs Dual-core processor: Which is better?
 Quad-core vs dual-core MacBook pro

-What I’m trying to explain is that basically the efficiency of dual-core vs a quad-core processor differs from task to task.
+What I’m trying to explain is that basically, the efficiency of a dual-core vs a quad-core processor differs from task to task.
 Generally, it is ideal to have at least a dual-core processor.
-Its because the dual-core processor is going to deliver a really great general experience for most basic users.
+It’s because the dual-core processor is going to deliver a really great general experience for most basic users.
 If you’re using your PC just for checking your email, browsing the internet, listening to music, watching movies, those are all simple tasks that a dual-core processor can handle very well

 Again for professional users who deal with very specialized applications or heavy software like video editing, Animations, Sound mixing, or gaming, a quad-core processor is more than enough.